CodeFlow201/Placeoshare/README.md

 # 💻 Place-o-share :

-A web app where you can share different places all around the world.
+A web app where you can share different places all around the world. :sparkles:

 ## 📌 Description :